Best Brokers With Synthetic Indices 2025

 Simulated Synthetic Indices

-Commonly offered by forex brokers and binary options brokers, simulated synthetic indices use complex algorithms designed to mirror realistic price movements.
+Most commonly offered by forex brokers and binary options brokers from our tests, simulated synthetic indices use complex algorithms designed to mirror realistic price movements.
 In contrast to asset-based products, simulated synthetic indices are markets with no correlation to any underlying asset.

 Simulated synthetic index brokers often provide traders with several options for their preferred trading vehicle and simulated market conditions.
 In addition, these markets can normally be traded 24/7.

-However, some investors are understandably wary of these products due to the opacity of these over-the-counter products.
+However, some active traders are understandably wary of these products due to the opacity of these over-the-counter products.
 Some traders believe that for these products to be viable, the algorithms must be broker-favored, and therefore abstain from these artificial markets.

 Asset-Based Synthetic Indices